cstipkovic/cstipkovic-talks/README.markdown

-# Material about Mozilla Presentations made by Clauber Stipkovic
+# Material about my Mozilla Presentations

 This is my repo for the material about my presentations on some events.